nanoc/nanoc.app/content/docs/guides/using-binary-items-effectively.md

 end
 </code></pre>

-We’ll use the <a href="http://v2v.cc/~j/ffmpeg2theora/">ffmpeg2theora</a> commandline tool to convert videos from various source formats into Theora.
+We’ll use the <a href="http://v2v.cc/~j/ffmpeg2theora/">ffmpeg2theora</a> command-line tool to convert videos from various source formats into Theora.
 Usually, `ffmpeg2theora` will be invoked like this:

 <pre title="Using ffmpeg2theora to convert a file to Theora"><kbd>ffmpeg2theora</kbd> <var>input.mp4</var> <kbd>--output</kbd> <var>output.ogg</var></pre>